Bergen International Film Festival: BIFF and education

 Bergen International Film Festival has an extensive program for high school and junior high school students in Bergen.
 BIFFs offers schools in the area to participate in two different programs:

 BIFF for Schools

-The festival offers free showing of documentaries that covers important subjects in history, democracy and human rights.
-BIFF also tries to bring filmmakers and even the characters the films portray to the screenings, making it possible for the students to converse with the talent afterwards.
+For more than 20 years, Bergen International Film Festival has offered free film screenings with educational materials for schools.
+The selection is linked to the three cross-curricular themes in the Norwegian school system: democracy, sustainability and public health.

 In 2010, former mayors of Bogotá, Antanas Mockus and Enrique Peñalosa held strong appeals to students of the power of local democracy after the showings of Bogota Change.

 The School Film Festival

-BIFF also offers a crash course film school for junior high schools, with professional filmmakers holding seminars.
-The festival then make camera and editing stations available for the students, and award one school each year for best student film.
+From 2003 to 2019 BIFF offered a crash course film school for junior high schools, with professional filmmakers holding seminars.
+The festival made camera and editing stations available for the students, and awarded one school each year for best student film.